 - 1 slice lemon

-Photos and recipe provided by Happy Hour in the High Peaks
+Recipe provided by Happy Hour in the High Peaks.

 With reporting by Audra Herman.